 No options were granted as remuneration to key management personnel and other executives during the year.

-During the year ended 31 July 2020, no ordinary shares of Heritage Brands Ltd and Controlled Entities were issued on the exercise of options granted.
+During the year ended 31 July 2022, no ordinary shares of Heritage Brands Ltd and Controlled Entities were issued on the exercise of options granted.

-No further shares have been issued since year end on the exercise of options granted.
+No shares were issued during the year prior to the lapse of the options.